 The Domestic Violence Resource Center operates a crisis hotline 24 hours-a-day.
 Call (505) 248-3165 for information.

 Victims can leave the relationship at any time if they really want.
-Kayla must be exaggerating about the abuse if she stays with him.
+Cheyenne must be exaggerating about the abuse if she stays with him.

 Domestic violence only happens in lower class homes.
-Russell has a good job, a beautiful family, and volunteers at Church.
-He can't possibly be abusive.
+Justin has a good job, a beautiful family, and volunteers at Church.
+He can't be abusive.

-Victims must be provoking their partner to be abused.
-I bet Cheyenne cheated or deserved it when her girlfriend hit her.
+Victims must be provoking their partner.
+I bet Robin was drinking again and cheated on him.
+She probably deserved it when he hit her.

-Domestic violence happens among couples from all socioeconomic levels, races, genders, sexualities, religions, and more.
+Domestic violence happens in all socioeconomic levels, races, genders, sexualities, religions, and more.
 Abusers can come from all backgrounds.

 Abusers choose to control and manipulate their partners.
-They will abuse them before anyone else.
 It's about power and their sense of entitlement over their victim, not personal interactions.
 Anything else is victim-blaming.